NCSU-Libraries/Social-Media-Combine/README.md

 TO DO
 =====
 * Upgrade and Rollback
-  - There is a hook in VagrantFile for upgrade procedure.
+  - There is a hook in Vagrantfile for upgrade procedure.
   - The upgrade.sh script shall perform check point to roll back in case of failure.
   - Then check the version number of lentil and Social Feed Manager application.
 Perform upgrade according to specified version.
   - If possible take the target version from web config form.